How to Grow and Care for Dypsis lutescens (Areca Palm) Indoors

 Watering

-Water Areca Palm thoroughly during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Areca Palm thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Reduce watering during the cold season to keep the soil slightly moist but never allow the soil to dry out completely.